Where is Ephesus? & Quick Overview

 Fall of Ephesus

 Silting of the harbor again plagued Ephesus.
-By the 7th century, most residents had begun moving to Aysoluk Hill, near the magnificent church of St. John, which was built by the Byzantine Emperor Justinian.
+By the 7th century, most residents had begun moving to Aysoluk Hill, near the magnificent church of St. John, which the Byzantine Emperor Justinian built.
 Walls and a citadel were constructed as protection against Slav and Arab invasions.
 In 1090, the settlement was occupied by the Seljuks, but it was restored to Byzantium a few years later during the First Crusade.

 By this time, the name Ephesus referred only to the city of the plains, while the Byzantine settlement clustered around the Church of St. John was known as Hagios Theologos.
 Falling to the Turks in 1304, the settlement became known as Aysoluk, marking the beginning of a new era in the history of Ephesus.
 By 1390, Aysoluk had fallen into the hands of the Ottoman Empire.
 With the growth and development of the Izmir Port (Smyrna), Aysoluk, later renamed Selcuk, was reduced to the status of a small village.